QueenAdemi/The-LITA-Data-Analysis-Documentation/README.md

 # The-LITA-Data-Analysis-Documentation
- This is a documentation of my journey through the LITA data analysis class, it covers my journey from Microsoft Excel, through SQL and then POWER BI
+ This documentation captures my learning journey in the LITA data analysis class facilitated by The Incubator Hub.
+It presents my first project utilizing the diverse data tools and methodologies taught in the program.

-## Data Analysis Using Microsoft Excel
+## Project Title: Data Analysis and Visualisation

-### Project Title: The Use of Basic Functions in Excel
+ ### Project Overview:

-- ### Project Overview:
+This project demonstrates my proficiency in leveraging various data tools to facilitate comprehensive data analysis, encompassing data ingestion, cleansing, organization, querying, and visualization
-This class introduced me to data entry using forms and flashfill.
+ ### Data Sources:
-I was also introduced to the basic Excel functions used in data analysis such as SUM, SUMIF, AVERAGE, AVERAGEIF, MAX, MAXIF, MIN, MINIF, COUNT, COUNTA, COUNTIF, LARGE.
+ This project's data foundation comes from the LITA Incubator Hub, complemented by supplementary data from Kaggle
 - **The Use of Forms for Data Entry in Excel**![excel use of forms](https://github.com/user-attachments/assets/2aefe740-ddf1-4165-acc0-d09e4f343977)
 - ### **For Flashfill: ctrl + E**